-16 the dominance of maritime influences along the Atlantic coast and more Mediterranean-type 17 climate further east.
-Holocene pollen records from the Peninsula suggest that this gradient was 18 less steep during the early to-mid-Holocene, possibly reflecting the impact of orbital changes 19 on circulation and thus regional patterns in climate.
-Here we use 71217214 pollen samples 20 from 117 sites covering part or all of the last 12,000 years to reconstruct changes in seasonal 21 temperature and in moisture across the Iberian Peninsula quantitatively.
-We show that there is 22 an increasing trend in winter temperature at a regional scale, consistent with known changes in 23 winter insolation.
-However, summer temperatures do not show the decreasing trend through 24 the Holocene that would be expected if they were a direct response to insolation forcing.
-We 25 show that summer temperature is strongly correlated with plant-available moisture $(\alpha)$ , as 26 measured by the ratio of actual evapotranspiration to equilibrium evapotranspiration, which 27 declines through the Holocene.
-The reconstructions also confirm that the west-east gradient in
+- 15 The Iberian Peninsula is characterised by a steep west-east moisture gradient today, reflecting - the dominance of maritime influences along the Atlantic coast and more Mediterranean-type - 17 climate further east.
+Holocene pollen records from the Peninsula suggest that this gradient was - less steep during the mid-Holocene, possibly reflecting the impact of orbital changes on - circulation and thus regional patterns in climate.
+Here we use 7214 pollen samples from 117 - sites covering part or all of the last 12,000 years to reconstruct changes in seasonal temperature - and in moisture across the Iberian Peninsula quantitatively.
+We show that there is an increasing - trend in winter temperature at a regional scale, consistent with known changes in winter - 23 insolation.
+However, summer temperatures do not show the decreasing trend through the - Holocene that would be expected if they were a direct response to insolation forcing.
+We show - 25 that summer temperature is strongly correlated with plant-available moisture (α), as measured - by the ratio of actual evapotranspiration to equilibrium evapotranspiration, which declines - 27 through the Holocene.
+The reconstructions also confirm that the west-east gradient in moisture - 28 was considerably less steep than today during the mid-Holocene, indicating that atmospheric - 29 circulation changes (possibly driven by orbital changes) have been important determinants of - 30 the Holocene climate of the region.